Review: Quantum Metrology and Sensing with Many-Body Systems: Non-Equilibrium Quantum Sensing: Dynamical Quantum Phase Transitions

 \subsection{Dynamical quantum phase transitions quantified by Loschmidt echo}

-By considering the projection of the time-evolved state with the initial state, one can defined the Loschmidt echo, ${\cal L}(t)=|\langle \Psi(0)|\Psi(t)\rangle|^2$, interpreted as the return probability.
+Considering the projection of the state with the initial state that changed in time, one can define the Loschmidt echo, ${\cal L}(t)=|\langle \Psi(0)|\Psi(t)\rangle|^2$, interpreted as the probability of return.
 One can define the rate of return probability ${\cal G}$, as

-It is discovered that if $|\Psi(0)\rangle$ and $|\Psi(t)\rangle$ belongs to two-different equilibrium phases, then the $ {\cal G}(t) $ can be non-analytic at certain time $t{=}t_c$.
-On the other hands, if $|\Psi(0)\rangle$ and $|\Psi(t)\rangle$ belongs to the same equilibrium phase then ${\cal G}(t)$ is a regular function of time~\cite{heyl2018dynamical}.
-There are a few peculiarities to these cases~\cite{jafari2017loschmidt} as well as extension in non-Hermitian systems~\cite{Zhou2018Dynamical, Jing2024Biorthogonal}.
-Such dynamical phase transitions has been proposed to provide quantum enhancement in parameter estimation~\cite{gonzalez2022dynamical}.
-The authors have proposed a negatively charged Nitrogen-Vacancy (NV$^{-}$) center in a nearby Carbon-13 nuclear spins as a platform for studying dynamical phase transitions.
-First, they have shown that the system undergoes a dynamical phase transition by a suitable choice of Gaussian time-varying magnetic field.
-Then it is shown that the Fisher information, for estimating coupling strength between the two Carbon-13 nuclear spins, improves at $t{=}t_c$ as compared to the regular times.
+It is discovered that if $|\Psi(0)\rangle$ and $|\Psi(t)\rangle$ belong to two different equilibrium phases, then $ {\cal G}(t) $ can be non-analytic at a certain time $t{=}t_c$.
+The occurrence of non-analytic behavior has been rigorously established as the dynamical quantum phase transition (DQPT)~\cite{heyl2018dynamical}.
+On the other hand, if $|\Psi(0)\rangle$ and $|\Psi(t)\rangle$ belong to the same equilibrium phase, then ${\cal G}(t)$ is a regular function of time.
+There are a few peculiarities to these cases~\cite{jafari2017loschmidt} as well as their extension in non-Hermitian systems~\cite{Zhou2018Dynamical, Jing2024Biorthogonal}.
+Such dynamical phase transitions have been experimentally realized in large quantum simulators~\citep{zhang2017observation}.
+Some recent efforts have been made to explore its relevance as a useful resource for various quantum technologies, including quantum-enhanced sensing~\cite{gonzalez2022dynamical}, where the authors have proposed a negatively charged Nitrogen-Vacancy (NV$^{-}$) center in nearby Carbon-13 nuclear spins as a platform for studying dynamical phase transitions.
+First, they have shown that the system undergoes a dynamical phase transition by a suitable choice of a Gaussian time-varying magnetic field.
+Then it is shown that the Fisher information, for estimating the coupling strength between the two carbon-13 nuclear spins, improves for $\tau=3t_{c_{1}}$ as compared to the other choices of $\tau$ at regular times.
+This is shown in the left panel of Fig.~\ref{fig:Figure_DQPT}.